Solstice-class cruise ship: Design features

 added to Celebrity Eclipse and Celebrity Silhouette, and on Celebrity Solstice in May 2010.

-Design
+Exterior design

+The Solstice class exterior styling was by yacht designer Martin Francis.
 The original renderings for the Solstice class was to have powder blue upper decks and funnels.
 Because Celebrity uses dark blue as a trademark on their ships, the powder blue was subsequently changed to dark blue.
 The lead vessel, Celebrity Solstice, carries the original concept and design for the class, such as twin funnels with a small "X" on the front funnel and a large "X" on the railings of the hump staterooms.
 Several months after her service, the "X" logo on the railings were seen by Celebrity as a design flaw.
 Due to this, the "X" logo on the railings was removed from Celebrity Equinox and Celebrity Eclipse and from future Solstice-class ships.
 In order to compensate, the small "X" on the front funnel was enlarged on ships following Celebrity Solstice.